 In contrast, other Muslims will seek to own a home, and many have credit cards and take out loans as a safety net in case of an emergency.

-In the instance you do incur interest money inadvertently, there is only one way you can spend it.
+In the instance you do incur interest money unintentionally, there is only one way you can spend it.
 For those wondering can you give interest money to charity in Islam, the answer is yes, but only as a general donation.
 Whilst Zakat is a type of charity, it is not permissible to use interest money for Zakat.
 This is because when a person gives Zakat, they are rewarded for their generosity, but when interest money is spent, no rewards are to be expected because it is haram in its nature and should only be spent to cleanse one’s wealth.

-In summary, if you have accrued interest money, you may make a general donation with it.
+In summary. if you have accrued interest money, you may make a general donation with it.
 If you do not want to make a general donation with it, you may buy essential supplies such as water, food, medical aid kits or clothes for a person in need instead.
+You cannot spend interest money on building a mosque or buying a Qur’an.

 In the same way that it is considered haram for a person to request interest, it is haram to receive it unless they have received it through charity.
 For example, a person in need who receives aid in the form of interest money will not be punished for it since the money will have been cleansed.